ddmcadoo/Streamlit-Sales-Forecast-App/README.md

 ### Next Steps:
 - Modify the the app.py file to be more accomdating of different feautres that one may want to use.
 - Incldue visuals to show trends over time.
-- Build in functionality to chose forecast horizon.
+- Build in functionality to choose forecast horizon.